How does commercial umbrella insurance work?

 Let’s consider a scenario in which you might benefit from having umbrella insurance.
 Say you run a high-end retail shop where clients come in frequently to look at your merchandise.
 During a storm, a pool of water accumulates on the tile in front of the door, and before an employee can mop it up and lay down mats and a wet floor sign, a woman comes in, slips, and falls onto the tile.

 You call an ambulance, and she goes to the hospital.
 A few days later, you receive a notice that the woman is suing your business.
-It turns out that her fall resulted in high medical bills and she can’t go to work at her job for a long time because of her injury.
+It turns out that her fall resulted in high medical bills and she cannot return to work because of her injury.
 You, your attorney, and her attorney decide on a settlement to avoid going to court.
-But the settlement is $1.4 million, and your general liability insurance covers up to $1 million per claim.
+But the settlement is $2.4 million, and your general liability insurance covers up to $2 million per claim.

 Without an umbrella policy, you would have to pay the $400,000 out of pocket or from your business’s assets.
 But if you have umbrella insurance, you can file a claim and pay the additional $400,000, plus legal expenses, without touching your business’s assets.

 How much does commercial umbrella insurance cost?

-Umbrella insurance typically comes in $1 million increments and the median cost is typically $960 annually or $80 per month.
+Umbrella insurance typically costs about $40 per month per $1 million of additional protection.
+The median cost is $80 per month, which means most people choose $2 million of additional coverage.
 Prices vary depending on the location, size, and risks of your business.
 Learn more about commercial umbrella insurance costs.

 Compare umbrella insurance quotes from trusted companies with Insureon

 Complete Insureon’s easy online application today to compare small business insurance quotes from top-rated U.S. companies.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.